MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-turn-on-support.png" alt-text="Screenshot of the turn on passkey support option in Microsoft Authenticator for iOS devices.":::

-   1. When ready, read the reminder that you must save the passkey in Microsoft authenticator and tap **I understand** to continue.
+   1. When ready, read the reminder that you must save the passkey in Authenticator, and tap **I understand** to continue.

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-understand.png" alt-text="Screenshot of the I understand option in Microsoft Authenticator for iOS devices.":::